evolvingweb/puppet-glusterfs/README.md

 This module will help manage both GlusterFS servers and clients.

 ## Usage
-Below is a sample class that would setup a GlusterFS server and client.
+Below is a sample class that would setup a GlusterFS server and client on a node.

 <pre>
 class glusterhost {